KennanHunter/kennan.tech/src/routes/blog/e/modularizing-ftc-codebases.md

 ```

-In our `Foward` method we pass in a double named "power" which determines the power of our motor.
+In our `Forward` method we pass in a double named "power" which determines the power of our motor.

 # Configuration Variables